Last updated: 4th November 2020

-The UK and much of the world has been dealing with COVID-19 as a pandemic for a few months now, which means lockdowns and quarantine for all but essential personnel.
+The UK and much of the world has been dealing with COVID-19 as a pandemic for a few months now, which means local and national lockdowns and quarantines for all but essential personnel.
 As a result, many businesses, particularly food businesses, are continuing to face new challenges in order to keep their business afloat.

 Thankfully, the recognition of coronavirus as a serious issue for food businesses has meant that UK government departments, as well as various brands who work with food businesses, have created ways to support them.

 Below, we have compiled information on support for UK food businesses, whether you are a restaurant, market stall seller, delivery food business, or looking to move into food delivery to sustain your food brand.